 Major gave them the dogma, while Jones gave them reasons.
 From hens to horse, from sheep to ducklings, all the animals grappled to kick Jones out from his own property.
 The two clever pigs, Napoleon and Snow ball clasped the leadership of the farm to thrive the first animal owned territory.

 Ideology had been setup, farm had been claimed and finally leaders had been chosen!

 Every animal was speculating a robust future, when there would be no whips, no master and every animal would be equal.
 But, this all was idealism, and their optimism littered their own ideology.

-From” Battle of Cow Shed” to “Battle of windmill”, every scene depicts the grim picture of current political systems of countless territories.
+From” Battle of Cow Shed” to “Battle of windmill”, each scene depicts the grim picture of current political systems of countless territories.
 The polarity between the leaders, execution of their fellows and dealing with their enemies was enough to frail the sanctity of Animalism.
 The growling dogs around Napoleon personified the political despotism with utter delicacy.
 The clever persuasive speaker, Squealer, a small fat pig, deceived the biggest beast with his eloquence.
-Their zeal was being abused, their dreams were being shattered and their destiny was being darkened.
+Their zeal was abused, dreams were shattered, while destiny was darkened.

 Being a socialist, George Orwell unveiled the political irony of this moderate world.
 He exquisitely unfolded the political and social realities of tyranny and despotism.
 How elite is being served and population is being bothered!

 His dystopia makes it evident that, revolution is not about changing your masters: it’s about changing your lives.